tactcomplabs/sst-ext-tests/README.md

 These are outlined as follows:
 - `EXT_TEST TEST_FILE_PARAM PARAM` : where `PARAM` is the `VERSION` string from above
 - `EXT_TEST TEST_FILE_DESC "DESC"` : where `DESC` is a description of the test
+- `EXT_TEST DEP "COMP1 COMP2"`     : where within the quotes is a list of components

 ## Test Interrogation
 `sst-ext-tests` includes a Python tool that discovers appropriately